-My fee is $160 per 50 minute session based on income and availability, and I accept multiple payment methods.
+My fee is $160 per session and I accept multiple payment methods.

 If you're seeking to use your insurance, please note that I'm an out-of-network provider and your insurance may not provide coverage.
 Please contact your insurance to find out if they offer "out-of-network" coverage (see below for questions that would be helpful to ask).
 If they do (yay!), you'll be responsible for full payment at the time of your service and your insurance will reimburse you directly.

 A sliding fee scale based on annual income may be considered for clients who experience financial hardship.
 Please contact me for more information.

 If you're interested in online sessions, please inquire about pricing and availability.

 QUESTIONS TO ASK YOUR PROVIDER ABOUT out-of-network COVERAGE